technofocus-pte/aisoltnsazmlopsprv/Lab 4/Lab4.md

 ### **Task 2: Retrieve the Storage account key**

-1. From the Azure portal, (!\!<https://portal.azure.com>!!) home page, pen the Resource group and click on the **Storage account (azuermlwsXXXXXX).**
+1. From the Azure portal, (!\!<https://portal.azure.com>!!) home page, open the Resource group and click on the **Storage account (azuermlwsXXXXXX).**

     ![A screenshot of a computer Description automatically generated](./media/image10.png)